Mary Charleson: Acting career

 When started in the films her first film was The Ancient Bow in 1912 by the Vitagraph Company of America.
 The main highlights of her career are The Strange Story of Sylvia Gray (1914), by Vitagraph, The Road o'Strife in 1915 by the Lubin Manufacturing Company, Satan's Private Door in 1917 by the Essanay Film Manufacturing Company and Upstairs and Down (1919), by the Selznick Pictures Corporation.

 Charleson worked with names like Rex Ingram and Rollin S. Sturgeon.

-In March 16, 1918, Charleson gave birth to Henry B. Walthall's baby Mary Patricia., and in Nov 15, 1918, Walthall divorced from his wife Isabel Fenton (Irene Fenton) in Chicago, and 5 days later, Walthall married Mary Charleson in Indiana.
+On 16 March 1918, Charleson gave birth to Henry B. Walthall's baby Mary Patricia., and in 15 Nov 1918, Walthall divorced from his wife Isabel Fenton (Irene Fenton) in Chicago, and 5 days later, Walthall married Mary Charleson in Indiana.
 Mary Patricia Walthall later had some small film roles but she married an engineer from Buenos Aires and left the industry.

 After the Western Human Stuff in 1920 by Universal Pictures, Charleson left acting to focus on her husband's business and became one of the forgotten stars of the silent era.

 Mary Charleson died in Los Angeles, California on 3 December 1961 and was buried in Holy Cross Cemetery in Hollywood.